 Instructions

-- Preheat the oven to 325F.
-Lightly grease a 9 or 10-inch springform pan.
+- Preheat the oven to 325°F. Spray a 10-inch springform pan with cooking spray.

-- Add the eggs one at a time, blending well after each addition.
-Mix in the vanilla and salt.
-Add the flour and mix until just combined.
+- Add the eggs one at a time, whisking each until fully incorporated.

-- Pour the melted chocolate into the bowl of a stand mixer.
+- Pour the melted chocolate into the bowl of a stand mixer or a hand mixer.
 Add the powdered sugar, cream cheese and vanilla and mix until completely smooth, scraping down the sides and bottom 1-2 times.

 - With the mixer running on low, slowly pour in the heavy cream.
-Scrap down the sides and bottom of the bowl, then increase the speed of the mixture to medium-high and whip until light and fluffy, about 3-4 minutes.
+Scrape down the sides and bottom of the bowl, then increase the speed to medium-high and whip until light and fluffy, about 3-4 minutes.

 - Spread the mousse on top of the cooled chocolate cake.
 Cover and refrigerate for at least 6 hours or up to 1 day.